When Was Wales?

-About

 The book is described as his perhaps most influential work.
 Williams suggests in the book that the Welsh nation has been shaped by a series of conflicts, splits, and ruptures.

-A memorable quote from the book is a nation that has "survived in crisis."
-The book suggests that Wales has developed some form of collective amnesia, "Half-memories, folklore … fantasy are rampant.
+A quotation from the book is that Wales is a nation that has "survived in crisis."
+It suggests that Wales has developed some form of collective amnesia, "Half-memories, folklore … fantasy are rampant.
 We are a people with plenty of traditions but no historical memory."
 The review suggests that if Williams were alive today, he would be impressed to see the spectacle of a Wales national football team match of a socially progressive bilingual community.

-The book is potentially Williams' best book, part of the wider movement of increased interest in Welsh history, and is of personal interest to Williams.
 His former mentee, Professor James Walvin, says, "I think 'When was Wales' is one of the brilliant books of that generation of writing by historians."
 The book was published during the same year that Williams co-presented 'The Dragon Has Two Tongues", launching his television career.
 The director of the series Colin Thomas recalls, "I had tried to get Gwyn and Wynford to do a joint book to coincide with the program, but they wouldn't have it.
 They both wrote books on Welsh history.
 At the end of filming, Gwyn gave a signed copy of his book 'When was Wales?' to Wynford.
 He had written in it 'to my beloved enemy' (laughs)."